subutayebru/subutayebru/README.md

 ---

 ## 🌱 About Me
-- Research Assistant in real-time robotic perception at Paderborn University (SHEREC Project).
+- Researcher in real-time robotic perception.
 - Previously at TU Berlin’s Robotic Interactive Perception Lab, I wrote my MSc thesis focusing on **event-based and depth sensor fusion for ego-motion estimation**.
 - I love building systems that run on embedded platforms, especially for **drones** and **autonomous navigation**.
 - Currently, exploring **spiking neural networks**, **event-based SLAM**, and **Gaussian Splatting** for dense 3D mapping.